SeasideSt/Seaside-Legacy30/repository/Seaside-Core.package/WATableHeadingTag.class/README.md

-The WATableHeadingTag is for headers only.
+The WATableHeadingTag defines a table header cell in a table.
+The text within the th element usually renders in bold.